khaled-taha/SQL_Toutorial/Intermediate SQL/Intermediate SQL_part1.md

 ### COUNT() function

-The COUNT function lets us count something from our table by returning the number of records with a value in a field.
+The COUNT function lets us count something from our table by returning the number of records with a value in a field including duplicated values and NULL values

-This function doesn't count the null values

 Example: